-The FY 2021/22 data was only recently available and analyzed.
 The DEIC will review the Mental Health population data and develop recommendations in the next six (6) months.
 This review will allow the DEIC to better understand the service utilization data and make recommendations for enhancing services.

 4. SUD Outpatient Services by Demographics